 This is a collection of all the train maps and train routes of the city of Tokyo and its surrounding areas.
 Tokyo Subways, Trains, and Monorail transportation is the most extensive rail network in the world, and is still growing!
 Click on the map links to get a closer view of the train stations.
 The maps of the Tokyo Train and Subway transportation network are in PDF, so you can save these on your phone or tablet for easy referral.
-Here is a list of the Tokyo Area Train & Subway Maps.
+There is also helpful Train & Subway first-time rider information.
+Here is the Tokyo Area Train & Subway Information.

 The Monorail Train Line Networks

-This is a map of the Monorail that services the Odaiba area.
+This is a map of the Yukamome Monorail that services the Odaiba area.

-This is a map of the Monorail the services south Tokyo to the Haneda Airport.
+This is a map of the Tokyo Monorail the services south Tokyo to the Haneda Airport.

 The Tokyo Area Train System Overview

 Recently in Tokyo for example, there was extensive media coverage detailing scheduling mistakes of trains not sticking to pre-determined schedules.
-Extraordinarily, of these trains left the station twenty seconds early.
-Yes, you have read that correct!
+Extraordinarily, these trains left the station twenty seconds early.
+Yes, you have read that correctly!
 The trains both left their station twenty seconds early and it was national news.

 Rules for Train Passengers